Ostreopsis ovata concentration

 Processing methodology

-Abundance is expressed as cell. /L, cell./g fw or cell./cm2 respectively for samples taken in water columns, on macroalgae or on hard substrate.
-All the matrices contribute to indicating the presence of Ostreopsis ovata in the collection station, considering as positivity the presence of Ostreopsis at least once in the monitoring campaign.
-The concentration in cell. /L is compared with the new health reference values set out in the ISS guidelines (ISTISAN Report 14/19) pursuant to DM 19/4/2018.
-In particular, the emergency phase is reached with a density of 30,000 cell/L and weather-sea conditions favorable to the formation of aerosols and splashes of water.
-The space-time comparison of abundances shows the trend of blooms at regional, interregional and national level in the reference year and in previous years.
-In addition, the presence of Ostreopsis also expressed as a percentage of positive sites is reported at regional and national level in the current year and during the observation period.
+The abundances are expressed as Cell./L, Cell./G FW or Cell./cm 2 respectively for samples taken in water column, macroalga or on hard substrate.
+All matrices contribute to indicating the figure of the presence of Ostreopsis ovata in the withdrawal station, considering how positivity the presence of Ostreopsis at least once in the monitoring campaign.
+The concentration in cells/L is compared with the new health reference values reported in the ISS guidelines (ISTISAN Report 14/19) pursuant to Ministerial Decree 19/4/2018.
+In particular, the emergency phase is reached with density >30,000 cells/L and weather-sea conditions favorable to the formation of aerosols and water sprays.
+The space-time comparison of abundances shows the trend of blooms at a regional, interregional and national level in the reference year and in previous years.
+Furthermore, the presence of Ostreopsis also expressed as a percentage of positive sites is reported at regional and national level in the current year and in the observation period.

 Update frequency